 Place the pork tenderloin in the prepared baking dish.
 Rub the spices on both sides of the pork pieces.
 Bake until no longer pink, about 15 minutes.
-Or bake until a meat thermometer reaches 160 degrees (medium) or 170 degrees (well-done).
+Or bake until a meat thermometer reaches 165 F (medium) or 170 F (well-done).

 Transfer the pork tenderloin to warmed plates.
 Serve immediately.